 The common theme in the Articles by Barry Baysinger and Jonathan

 Macey is that standard economic theories of the effect of incentives on individual behavior are inapplicable to corporate crime because organizations

 are complex entities.
 Both authors conclude that proposed Sentencing

 Commission guidelines aimed at increasing vicarious sanctions will be ineffectual or counterproductive at stopping corporate crime.
 The Articles'

 importance is in making plain what we need to know for resolving the sentencing debate, rather than in providing a compelling resolution.
 This is

 because the policy implications of the new learning on the theory of the firm

 that they have incorporated into the debate cannot be identified with confidence in the absence of a formal model and empirical testing.

 Date of Authorship for this Version

 Romano, Roberta, "Theory of the Firm and Corporate Sentencing: Comment on Baysinger and Macey" (1991).
 Faculty Scholarship Series.
-Paper 1952.
+1952.